 In fact, if you want to find great, authentic tapas bars, you will definitely find that in Sitges.
 But you will also find more tourist-centric places to eat that serve dishes that are more internationally well-known.

-Regardless of whether your choose to stay in Sitges, Tarragona or Girona, you will have the opportunity to eat incredibly well, however, and you can’t go wrong with any of these options.
+Regardless of whether your choose to stay, you will have the opportunity to eat incredibly well, however, and you can’t go wrong with any of these options.